Was 'The Ricklantis Mixup' the best Rick & Morty episode ever?

-Fans have voted Rick & Morty’s ‘Ricklantis Mixup’ episode the best ever

-The new episode tackles themes of police brutality and discrimination via its 'Citadel of Ricks' concept
+The episode tackles themes of police brutality and discrimination via its 'Citadel of Ricks' concept

-In the latest episode of Rick and Morty, known alternately as ‘The Ricklantis Mixup’ and ‘Tales From The Citadel’, the fractures in a divided and unbalanced society grate against one other unbearably.
-The upshot – a brutal mirroring of America’s woes – has earned the show its highest-ever rated episode, with an average score of 9.9/10 on IMDb.
+In season three episode seven of Rick and Morty, known alternately as ‘The Ricklantis Mixup’ and ‘Tales From The Citadel’, the fractures in a divided and unbalanced society grate against one other unbearably.
+The upshot – a brutal mirroring of America’s woes – earned the show its highest-ever rated episode, with an average score of 9.9/10 on IMDb.

-‘The Ricklantis Mixup’ ignores our own Rick & Morty (from dimension C-137), instead heading to The Citadel of Ricks – which was torn apart by Rick C-137’s catastrophic attack in season 3, episode 1.
+‘The Ricklantis Mixup’ ignores our own Rick and Morty (from dimension C-137), instead heading to The Citadel of Ricks – which was torn apart by Rick C-137’s catastrophic attack in season three, episode one.
 Here, Mortys from innumerate dimensions play second-class citizens who are constantly under the boot of their corresponding Ricks.

-As well as the institutionalised discrimination and police brutality that this scenario entails, the 22-minute episode manages to pack in populist politics, adolescent directionlessness (via Stand By Me) and dissatisfaction, crafting an improbably searing critique of real-world America, and reintroducing a formidable villain – Evil Morty – to set-up season 3’s endgame.
+As well as the institutionalised discrimination and police brutality that this scenario entails, the 22-minute episode manages to pack in populist politics, adolescent directionlessness (via Stand By Me) and dissatisfaction, crafting an improbably searing critique of real-world America, and reintroducing a formidable villain – Evil Morty – to set-up season three’s endgame.

 It was a classic Rick & Morty episode, containing a beautiful mix of the show’s strongpoints.
 Wackiness, parody, science-fiction, tragedy, humour – they were all here in spades.
 In addition to rating the episode an unprecedented 9.8/10, fans have also lavished praise on the writing and voice acting – because 98% of this episode was voiced by Justin Roiland, who played dozens of variations of just two characters.